opencollective/opencollective-frontend/README.md

 #### Troubleshooting

-- If you're running into `node-gyp` issues related to Python 3 vs Python 2, you can run:
+- If you're running into `node-gyp` issues related to Python 3 vs Python 2, you can run: `npm rebuild`
-  `npm rebuild`
-- The `postinstall` script should bootstrap the database along with some seed data.
-If it failed, you can try again with:
-  `npm run db:setup && npx babel-node ./scripts/db_restore.js opencollective_dvl`
+- If you have issues with PostgreSQL, check our [dedicated documentation](docs/postgres.md)

 #### Local Email